through the mirror of their eyes (2020)

 Created on the heels of I hunger for you (BAM 2018), though the mirrors of their eyes brims with compassion and violence.
 The piece begins inside of a storm.
 A crowd of children runs through.
 They know which way to go: they are the bearers of direction.
 Featuring the extraordinary Joanna Kotze, Dylan Crossman, Burr Johnson, and a trio of young performers, the piece is infused with reminders of time, its wild rush forward, its holding patterns, and our abilities to navigate pathways of destruction and renewal.

-through the mirror of their eyes (2020) is commissioned and presented by New York Live Arts as part of Live Arts Live Feed Residency Program, where it will premiere March 4-7, 2020.
+through the mirror of their eyes (2020) was commissioned and presented by New York Live Arts as part of Live Arts Live Feed Residency Program, where it premiered March 4-7, 2020.

 Choreography and Direction by Kimberly Bartosik